avoumatsodo/avoumatsodo.github.io/_research/JMP.md

 ## II.
 Model predictions
 ### • Finance and intensity of use of adopted technologies
 <div style="text-align: justify">
-Figure III  below, illustrates that as financial development increases, the intensity of technology adoption also increases.
+Figure III  below, illustrates that as financial development increases, the intensity of of use of adopted technologies also increases.
 However, this effect vanishes beyond a certain threshold level of sectoral proximity to the frontier or financial development level.
 </div>